-As many of you, dealers and retail customers alike, know some Getzen instruments are hard to come by these days.
-We face concerns about delayed delivery just about everyday.
+As many of you know, some Getzen instruments are hard to come by these days.
+We face concerns about delayed delivery just about every day.
 While building to order is better than having bloated inventory sitting on the shelf, people will only wait so long before they move on and buy another instrument.
 What’s the deal?

 When you compare the last few years to 10-15 years ago, our production numbers are down.
 That’s despite the addition of new employees and the institution of new manufacturing techniques and processes.
 At the same time, our annual orders have been steadily increasing for almost every model.
 More orders plus less output equals long backorders.
 For a few specific models, we started the 2008 fiscal year with more instruments on backorder from 2007 than we were able to build and ship in the previous twelve months.
 And I’m not talking about inexpensive student instruments.
 These are, unfortunately, higher-end instruments.
 Eventually, many of these customers are going to go elsewhere.
 So what is the answer?